Susan had long suspected that Tim was fucking someone on the side. But she was too tired and too complacent to do anything about it.

 She couldn’t help but notice that he was extra chatty with a colleague that she knew fairly well.
 They had hung out in a larger group in the past a few times here and there.
 And though he had given her reason to suspect anything, she was discovering that jealousy could morph into paranoia.

 She continued to watch from afar, looking for signs of something there – a discreet touch, a flirtatious gaze.
 Something that would suggest something was happening.
 But beyond talking, nothing seemed out of the ordinary.
 Perhaps she was just being paranoid.
 Besides, she honestly didn’t think he would have the guts to make a move.
 And if he somehow did anyway, then he would be in direct violation of their agreement: not to fuck somebody they both knew.

-And then it dawned on her, followed by an overwhelming sense of sadness: if she had fallen for him then that would mean that she somehow unearthed the man she had fallen in love with a long time ago that she thought was gone forever.
+And then it dawned on her, followed by an overwhelming sense of sadness: if his colleague had fallen for him, then that would mean that she somehow unearthed the man she had fallen in love with a long time ago.
+A man she thought was gone forever.
 Not the annoying sad sack who moped around all day, acting like his life was so deprived.
-She would much prefer that he filled the void with his vanilla-scented stripper.

 A familiar scent.